Rafique Rajwana

 He conducted landmark cases, including Mian Nawaz Sharif, Memogate Scandal, Election expenses, Alstom Energy Ltd, Rally Energy Ltd and Liverpool Cotton Association.
 He was the chairman of the parliamentary committee for appointment of the Chief Election Commissioner of Pakistan in 2014.

 Early life

 Rajwana is a native of Multan in southern Punjab.
 Rajwana graduated from Government Emerson College Multan and earned a master's degree in Economics from Forman Christian College University, Lahore.

+In the 1980s, he joined the Punjab Judiciary Service but left to pursue law and contested the 1985 non-partisan election as MPA from Multan Inner City constituency.
+He faced Malik Salah-ud-Din Dogar, in which he lost And Dogar went to Punjab Assembly first time.

 Career

 Rajwana joined the judiciary in 1987, resigning, later to start law firm Rajwana & Rajwana.
 In 1996, he was elected as President of High Court Bar Association Multan.
 His core areas of practice are Civil, Company, Alternate Dispute Resolution and Arbitration.

 He served as senator from southern Punjab in 2012.
 Rajwana is the senior Advocate Supreme Court of Pakistan.

 In February 2014, he was appointed chair of the parliamentary committee for appointment of Chief Election Commissioner of Pakistan.